 We buy raffle tickets for anything from plastic dolls to house and car packages and nobody seems immune from the itch to scratch, in the hope that three of something will provide instant riches.

 Many of us even gamble on the possibility that there is no God, no life after death and no final judgement.

-It’s strange how we spend considerable time reading the tipsters comments in the paper before we part with our money.
+It’s strange how we spend considerable time reading the tipsters comments on-line and in the sporting reports before we part with our money.
 Yet we pay little attention to the Good Book, which should start an odds-on favourite as the best form guide around for the human race.